Jean Doré: Mayor of Montreal

 Drapeau retired in 1986.
 By this time, Drapeau's Civic Party was increasingly seen as tired and unfocused after a quarter-century in power.
 The MCM took control of the city in a landslide victory.
-Doré won the mayoral race in a rout with 68% of the vote, while 55 MCM candidates out of 58 were elected to council.
-He was re-elected in 1990 with 59% of the vote.
+Doré won the mayoral race in a rout with 68% of the vote, defeating Drapeau's replacement as Civic Party leader, Claude Dupras, by a nearly 3-to-1 margin.
+The MCM also saw 55 candidates out of 58 were elected to council.
+Doré was re-elected in 1990 with 59% of the vote.

-City Councillor Marvin Rotrand said the Doré era was most notable for a more democratic manner of administration than that of Drapeau.
+City Councillor Marvin Rotrand said the Doré era was most notable for a more democratic approach to governance than that of Drapeau.

 As mayor, he oversaw the renewal of the Old Port and the parks and beaches of Île Ste-Hélène.
 He also inaugurated Place Émilie-Gamelin (known informally as Berri Square), Place Charles de Gaulle and the archaeology museum at Pointe-à-Callière.

 Under Doré, 150 kilometres of bike paths were constructed, as well as several parks and public beaches, including on Île-Notre-Dame the Plage Jean-Doré.

 During his administration, the first public commissions of city council were established and the city's first master urban plan was adopted.

 However, Doré was also criticized for an ineffective style of government, including lax policies toward city employees, as well as an unwillingness to pay down the massive debt from Drapeau's megaprojects.
 As well, some left-wing members of the MCM, including councillors Sam Boskey and Marvin Rotrand, quit his party after the Overdale scandal to form the Democratic Coalition of Montreal (DCM), also known as Coalition démocratique de Montréal (CDM) in French.